ctb/titus-blog/src/a-reminder-about-reporting.rst

 "Dr", despite basically everyone in the article having both a PhD and being a professor.
 Understandable in Time Magazine.
 But in the Chronicle of Higher Ed, I would assume that the distinctions between these academic titles are well understood.
+Given how !#!#%^@$@^ long it takes to get the degrees, I think they should be mentioned.

 Second, the article completely omits mention of The Third Collaborator, i.e. me.
 I didn't go to the NEH/NIH meeting, but they